martinmoene/lest/README.md

 See also [this example](examples/09-fixture.cpp) with setup and sections.

 ### Assertion macros
+*lest* has expression-decomposing assertion macros.
+An expression with strings such as `hello > world` may be reported with code and expansion as `hello > world ("hello" > "world")`.
+As a consequence, only a few macro variants are needed.

 **EXPECT(** _expr_ **)**
 Evaluate the expression and report failure.
 If an exception is thrown it is caught, reported and counted as a failure.